dedickinson/community/tutorials/deploy-dependency-track/index.md

 ```

 Cloud Build can [use secrets stored in Secret Manager](https://cloud.google.com/build/docs/securing-builds/use-secrets#configuring_builds_to_access_the_secret_from).
-This is extremely useful for automating build environments as Secret manager provides a
+This is extremely useful for automating build environments as Secret Manager provides a
 central place for holding sensitive information such as keys and passwords.
 Builds can use this to quickly access required secrets without requiring command line
 parameters.
 This also make it easier to rotate keys (such as the Dependency Track API key)